ajdillhoff/personal-site/content/notes/sequential_minimal_optimization.md

 **Paper link:** <https://www.microsoft.com/en-us/research/publication/sequential-minimal-optimization-a-fast-algorithm-for-training-support-vector-machines/>

-Sequential Minimal Optimization (SMO) is an algorithm to solve the SVM Quadratic Programming (QP) problem efficiently.
+Sequential Minimal Optimization (SMO) is an algorithm to solve the SVM Quadratic Programming (QP) problem efficiently (<a href="#citeproc_bib_item_1">Platt, n.d.</a>).
 Developed by John Platt at Microsoft Research, SMO deals with the constraints of the SVM objective by breaking it down into a smaller optimization problem at each step.

 The two key components of SMO are